 Consequences of Brexit: will it trigger the end of the UK?

 Brexit contines to be a hot political issue months after the referendum.
 Although the negotiations with the European Union seem to have seen some progress lately, there are are still many uncertainties about the future of the UK outside the Europe.
 Many claim that this decision may have not only important economic impacts, but it could also have deeper domestic political consequences.
+Nicola Sturgeon and the SNP are requesting a second idependence referendum in Scotland.

 On 23 June 2016, Britain decided in referendum to leave the European Union.
 The Brexit referendum was promised by David Cameron during the campaign for the 2015 General Elections.
 Theresa May, his successor, has vowed not only to leave the EU but also to abandon the Single Market.
 This scenario of hard Brexit was not the one most people predicted but it has become a very plausible one now.
 Moreover the negotiations of Brexit with the European Union are not going as well as many initially predicted.
 Michel Barnier, chief negotiator of the European Union announced on 20 November 2017 that if the UK is to abandon EU rules and regulation a post-Brexit agreement will be very complicated.